Gold edges up after March drop as dollar slips

 "Buyers are waiting for prices to fall below $1,100," she said.

-The world's largest gold-backed exchange-traded fund, New York-listed SPDR Gold Trust, in March recorded its biggest monthly outflow since December 2013.
+The world's largest gold-backed exchange-traded fund, New York-listed SPDR Gold Trust GLD, in March recorded its biggest monthly outflow since December 2013.

 Investors were also keeping an eye on talks between Iran and six world powers to settle a dispute over Tehran's nuclear programme as discussions extended beyond a Tuesday deadline.